 Online games offer an opportunity to interact with players all over the world.
 While playing with the in-game AI can be fun, when you play online games with other players globally, it can be a true test of your gaming skills.
-If you’re looking to exercise your competitive edge, here are the best games to play online on MacBooks.
+If you’re looking to exercise your competitive edge, here are the best online games for Mac.

 - DOTA 2

 - Sid Meier’s Civilization VI

 - The Elder Scrolls Online

 It’s been over a decade since the release of Minecraft.
 However, the game receives overwhelmingly positive reviews and gathers millions of players each year.

 The biggest reason has to be the freedom that Minecraft provides its players.
 From crafting the simplest of homes to the grandest of castles, replete with interiors and the most intricate of details, players can share their creations with everyone.

 If this gameplay doesn’t cater to your gaming instincts, you can also play the brilliant survival mode.
 In this mode, you have to craft your survival kit and survive dangerous nights where you’re attacked by a mob.
 This mode, contrary to the pixelated aesthetics of the game, can pump your adrenaline sky-high!